The work of The Sixth Child spans various areas, all with a common goal of bettering disadvantaged children’s lives, now and for the future.

 Improving social disadvantage

 The needs of young people in today’s society are diverse and extend beyond access to education.
 We want to prevent social disadvantage and deprivation, and work to provide goods to children so that they can experience the same activities as their peers.
-This ranges and can include sporting equipment, clothing for dances and formals, Christmas gifts and decorations, and mobile phones.
+This ranges and can include sporting equipment, Christmas gifts and decorations, and mobile phones.

 We love being hands on and working closely with others in our communities.
 We have assisted numerous local and international agencies and groups to facilitate change for children in need.
 Past community projects have ranged from upgrading scout halls to setting up solar powered computer labs to dental work and supporting children with diabetes through the donation of phones.
 We focus on providing resources that can have a long term impact and are continuously on the lookout for other ways in which we can help disadvantaged children in communities.

 FIRST NATIONS SUPPORT

 Children from global indigenous communities can face additional disadvantages.
 We work closely with some of these communities in Australia, providing projects to help children foster a sense of connection and understanding of their cultural background and to bridge gaps in their identity.
 Some of our work in this area involves facilitating programs to immerse children in their heritage, offering volunteer run cultural activities like cooking, language, tracing genealogy and learning traditions.

 We have exciting goals for larger scale projects that will make a real difference to disadvantaged youth.

 At The Sixth Child, we have a strong affinity for children with a NZ background.
 Under current laws, NZ citizens that live permanently in Australia do not have access to many government support services.
 This can cause severe disadvantage for families who have made Australia their home.
 We are advocating to create policies for New Zealand children and youth currently involved in the Youth Justice and Out of Home Care Systems in Australia.